suviryttari/geospatial-challenge-camp/source/index.rst

         - Each group will present their solution to the rest of the course, stakeholders, and general audience during the Geoinformatics Research Days 2024
         - Any data, software demos etc. created will also be publicly distributed (unless otherwise agreed by the group, the stakeholders and the course staff)
         - Follow-up plans will also be presented, in order for the work to continued among interested parties

+    * - Final Seminar
+      - - 5.12.2023 in Turku or Espoo
+        - Each group will present their solution to the rest of the course, stakeholders, and general audience
+        - Any data, software demos etc. created will also be publicly distributed (unless otherwise agreed by the group, the stakeholders and the course staff)
+        - Follow-up plans will also be presented, in order for the work to continued among interested parties